Florida Pedestrian Accident Lawyers

 Helping Injured Pedestrians Seek Justice

-Call Michles & Booth’s Florida pedestrian accident attorneys at (800) 848-6168.
+Call Michles & Booth’s Florida pedestrian accident attorneys at (800) 848-6168 or contact us online.
 We are available 24 hours a day, 7 days a week to take your call.

 Do Pedestrians Have the Right of Way in Florida?

 A common misconception is that pedestrians always have the right of way.
 Motor vehicles are required to yield to pedestrians in crosswalks, but there are many instances in which the right of way belongs to the motorist.